No Text Needed: Forecasting MT Quality and Inequity from Fertility and Metadata: Introduction

 \section{Introduction}

-Machine translation (MT) quality evaluation has evolved significantly from early rule-based and statistical methods to large-scale neural models.
+Machine translation (MT) quality evaluation has evolved from early rule-based and statistical methods to large-scale neural models.
 Traditional evaluation metrics such as BLEU \cite{papineni2002bleu} and METEOR \cite{banerjee2005meteor} have been widely used but have been criticized for their limited sensitivity to linguistic diversity and their reliance on surface-level n-gram matches.
 More recent alternatives, such as ChrF \cite{popovic2015chrf} and ChrF++ \cite{popovic2017chrfpp}, leverage character-level representations to better capture morphologically rich languages, and have shown strong correlation with human judgments in multilingual settings.
+The difference between quality estimation and this work is that we are not proposing a method for quality estimation, but rather, seek to understand systematic cross-linguistic patterns in model behavior.

 One central factor in MT quality is fertility, originally formalized in IBM Models for statistical machine translation \cite{brown1993mathematics}.
-Fertility reflects how many target tokens are generated per source token, and imbalances in fertility often lead to errors such as under-translation or over-translation.
+Fertility refers to how many target tokens are generated per source word, and imbalances in fertility often lead to errors such as under-translation or over-translation.
 Figure \ref{fig:flores-fertility} shows the language codes with highest and lowest fertility values for FLORES-200.
 While fertility has historically been studied in statistical MT, its role in neural MT evaluation remains underexplored.
 Recent work in large-scale multilingual evaluation, such as MEGA \cite{ahuja2023mega}, has underscored the importance of tokenization and representation choices in shaping model performance across diverse languages, suggesting that fertility may still play a critical role.

 At the same time, linguistic metadata such as language family, script type, and geographic region have been shown to influence translation performance.
 For example, scaling efforts such as NLLB \cite{costa2024nllb}, SIB-200~\cite{adelani-etal-2024-sib} and mSTEB~\cite{beyene2025msteb} demonstrate that typological and resource disparities across languages lead to systematic variation in model accuracy.
 Similarly, the WMT Quality Estimation shared tasks \cite{specia2020wmtqe} have highlighted the value of incorporating language-level features into predictive models of translation quality.